ReactFinland/future-frontend-site/LIGHTHOUSE.md

 The GitHub Actions workflow:
 1. Checks out the code
-2. Sets up Deno v2
+2. Sets up Node.js 24
+3. Installs dependencies with `npm ci`
-3. Builds the site with `deno task build`
+4. Builds the site with `npm run build`
-4. Optimizes with Jampack (`deno task optimize:build`)
+5. Optimizes with Jampack (`npm run optimize:build`)
-5. Runs Lighthouse audits
+6. Runs Lighthouse audits
-6. Comments on PRs with results (if applicable)
+7. Comments on PRs with results (if applicable)
-7. Uploads artifacts for 30 days
+8. Uploads artifacts for 30 days
-8. Fails the build if thresholds not met
+9. Fails the build if thresholds not met

 ## Troubleshooting